Chile–Malaysia relations: History

-Relations between the two countries was established on 22 May 1979, with the embassy of Chile been opened in 1989.
+Relations between the two countries were established on 22 May 1979, with the embassy of Chile being opened in 1989.

 Economic relations

-Relations between both countries is mainly based on trade, with Malaysia become Chile's main trading partner in Southeast Asia with the total trade in 1990 reaching $800 million.
-In the same year, a special scheme to help foreign businessmen to visit Malaysia are being proposed by Malaysian Deputy Prime Minister Ghafar Baba following his visit to Chile.
-Both Chile and Malaysia agreed to set-up a joint committee to co-operated in the information and broadcasting field in 1994.
-Economic relations between the two countries are based on the South-South co-operation and pacts on bilateral trade was signed in 1995.
-In 2009, the total trade between Chile and Malaysia is $336 million with the total Malaysian export to Chile was $16.8 million while the import with $148.7 million.
-Chilean cuisine are started to be promoted to Malaysia in the same year.
-A memorandum of understanding (MoU) to improve air links was signed in 2010, with the tariff on trade agreement was scrapped in the same year.
-The two countries free trade agreement taking effect from 2011, as joint study group has been formed since 2006 for the treaty.
-Chile has developed a joint ventures in shipbuilding through ASMAR with a tanker and two tugboats were built in Kuching, Malaysia.
-While in the Malaysian side, a Malaysian car model of Proton has now been exported to Chile.
+Relations between both countries are mainly based on trade, with Malaysia becoming Chile's main trading partner in Southeast Asia with the total trade in 1990 reaching $800 million.
+In the same year, a special scheme to help foreign businessmen visit Malaysia was proposed by Malaysian Deputy Prime Minister Ghafar Baba following his visit to Chile.
+Both Chile and Malaysia agreed to set up a joint committee to co-operate in the information and broadcasting field in 1994.
+Economic relations between the two countries are based on the South-South co-operation and pacts on bilateral trade were signed in 1995.
+In 2009, the total trade between Chile and Malaysia is $336 million with the total Malaysian export to Chile being $16.8 million while the import being $148.7 million.
+Chilean cuisine started to be promoted to Malaysia in the same year.
+A memorandum of understanding (MoU) to improve air links was signed in 2010, with the tariff on trade agreement scrapped the same year.
+The two countries' free trade agreement took effect from 2011, as a joint study group had been formed since 2006 for the treaty.
+Chile has developed joint ventures in shipbuilding through ASMAR with a tanker and two tugboats being built in Kuching, Malaysia.
+On the Malaysian side, a Malaysian car model of Proton has now been exported to Chile.